 Employees no longer have to base their entire existence around work.
 No more time spent commuting every day, no more fixed schedule, no more set holiday days.
 Instead, the workforce can achieve control of their lives.
 They can balance the need to meet their working requirements with those away from their job, household, family or personal.
 They can try the new hobby that they always wished they could start, spend more time with friends and family, or travel the world.

-An employee who feels that their universe is more centred and within their control is happier.
+An employee who feels that their universe is more centered and within their control is happier.
 The work is a part of the day rather than the whole day.
 With less time spent trying to juggle all your responsibilities on top of a full day's work, employees can instead work when they can and want and establish precise times which suits them.
 The power of work is within the employee's hands.

 Moreover, helping employees achieve this type of life balance can help to improve an organization's reputation.
 Potential candidates will begin to hear about how your business supports your workforce to achieve balance within their lives.
 This can increase interest in your roles, as more candidates look to find such a company.